UPDATE: This recipe and images were updated on April 14, 2025.

-Looking for other cookie recipes?
-Check out these Chocolate Espresso Cookies and these Sourdough Discard Shortbread Cookies.
+If you're looking for other sourdough discard cookies, check out these Sourdough Discard Peanut Butter Blossoms and these Sourdough Discard Shortbread Cookies.

-If you're looking for other sourdough discard recipes, try these Sourdough Discard Brownies, Sourdough Discard Pretzel Bites, and Sourdough Discard Cinnamon Rolls.
+If you're in the mood for other sourdough discard recipes, try these Sourdough Discard Brownies, Sourdough Discard Pretzel Bites, and Sourdough Discard Cinnamon Rolls.

 Jump to: